Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Introduction

-We adopt the objective function proposed by Albers and Fujiwara \cite{AlbersFu06} that consists of a linear combination of overall energy consumption and some performance metric, which in this paper includes total flow time and makespan.
-The \emph{flow time} of a job is defined to be the duration between its release and completion.
-The \emph{total flow time} for a set of jobs is the sum of flow time of all jobs, and \emph{makespan} is the completion time of the last completed job in the job set.
-Both total flow time and makespan are widely used performance metrics in scheduling literature: the former often measures the average response time of all users in the system while the latter is closely related to the throughput of the system.
-Although energy and flow time (or makespan) have different units, optimizing a linear combination of the two can be naturally interpreted by looking at both objectives from a unified point of view.
-Suppose that the user is willing to spend one unit of energy in order to reduce $\rho$ units of total flow time (or makespan).
-Then, by changing the units of time and energy, we can assume without loss of generality that $\rho = 1$.
-Thus, the objective can be reduced to optimizing the total flow time (or makespan) plus energy for a set of jobs.
-In fact, minimizing sum of conflicting objectives is quite common in many bi-criteria optimization problems.
-In the scheduling literature, similar metrics have been considered previously that combine both performance and cost of scheduling as part of the objective functions \cite{Trick90, ShmoysTa93, Chen04}.
+Our objective is to minimize a linear combination of energy consumption and certain performance metric, which in this paper includes total flow time and makespan.
+The \emph{flow time} of a job is the duration between its release time and completion, and the \emph{total flow time} is the sum of the flow time of all the jobs in the system.
+The \emph{makespan} is the largest completion time of the jobs.
+Both total flow time and makespan are widely used performance metrics: The former measures the average response time of all users in the system, and the latter is closely related to the throughput of the system.
+Although energy and flow time (or makespan) have different units, optimizing a linear combination of the two has a natural interpretation if we consider a user who is willing to spend one unit of energy in order to reduce $\rho$ units of total flow time (or makespan)\footnote{By scaling the units of time and energy, we can assume without loss of generality that $\rho = 1$.}.
+In fact, minimizing the sum of conflicting objectives has been a common practice in many bi-criteria optimization problems \cite{AlbersFu07,LamLeTo08c}, and similar metrics have been considered previously in the scheduling literature that combine both performance and the cost of scheduling into a single objective function \cite{Trick90,ShmoysTa93,Chen04}.